 Mention Bobby Orr's name to hockey fans and watch their faces brighten as they recall one of the greatest hockey players this country has ever produced.
 Born on March 20th, 1948, in Parry Sound, Ontario, Robert Gordon Orr was blessed with a natural talent for the sport.

 He first hit the ice at the age of four on an oversized pair of skates.
 He began playing hockey in the Parry Sound Minor Squirt Hockey League when he was in kindergarten.
-At age 9 he won the MVP of the Peewee division.
-Since he was always playing with older boys, he would skate every night until dark, working endlessly his skating and his skills.
-He was blessed with a natural talent for the sport and his skating became a thing of beauty.
+At age 9, he won the MVP of the Peewee division.
+Since he was always playing with older boys, he would skate every night until dark, working endlessly on his skating and his skills.

 In 1960, the legend of Bobby Orr began.
-While playing with the Parry Sound Bantam All-Stars at age 12, NHL scouts looked on in amazement as Bobby played the entire game - except for a 2-minute period when he sat in the penalty box.
+While playing with the Parry Sound Bantam All-Stars at age 12, NHL scouts looked on in amazement as Orr played the entire game without break, except for a 2-minute period when he sat in the penalty box.
 The team won the championship and a star was born.

 After leaving hockey due to irreparable damage to his knees, Orr embarked on a very successful career in business and athletic management, and has dedicated himself to numerous charitable organizations.

 As a 14-year-old, he played for the Oshawa Generals in the Ontario Junior A League, competing against mostly 19-and 20-year-olds.